vcheny/contrail-introspect-cli/README.md

 Alternatively use ```--key_file, --ca_file & --cert_file``` to pass as CLI arguments.
 see ```ist.py --help``` for more details.

+If easyRSA (e.g. via juju charm) has been used to generate CA & certs for the introspect APIs, the ```set_ssl_envs``` file and the referenced certs & key can be generated with https://github.com/dannyvernals/contrail-gen-introspect-cert

 The rest of the README is verbatim from https://github.com/vcheny/contrail-introspect-cli

 ## Introduction